-Looking for self catering cottages in Scotland?
-From rural boltholes to ultramodern hideaways, here are Love From Scotland’s favourite cottages in Scotland.
+Want to escape to a self-catering cottage in Scotland?
+From rural boltholes to ultramodern hideaways, here are Love From Scotland’s favourite self-catering cottages in Scotland.
 They have all been tried and tested by us, so you are guaranteed a truly fabulous place to stay in Scotland.

 This post contains affiliate links which I may make a small commission from

 Loch Tay Boat Houses, Perthshire

 If you are looking for somewhere to unusual to stay in Scotland, I have just the place for you – Loch Tay Boathouses– ‘Otter’ and ‘Dipper’ are beautiful Scandinavian-style boat houses, perched on the edge of Loch Tay.
 Hidden down by the loch, this is seclusion at its very best.
 With your own lochside beach for a candle-lit bbq and red squirrels visiting for breakfast, I promise you won’t want to leave.

 The Washhouse and the Cartshed – Eastside Cottages, Edinburgh

 Romantic bolthole hunters, the Washhouse and the Cartshed at Eastside Cottages are for you.
 Perfectly formed inside the farm’s steading, these two Eastside cottages have been imaginatively designed to be perfect spaces for a romantic retreat – away from kids and pups!
 With sharp interior lines, dramatic use of colour, gorgeous wood notes, and huge windows framing the gardens and hills beyond, both cottages offer style and substance.